hugo-enrile/ProgrammingForDS/README.txt

 Requirements:

-The libraries required are in the requirements.txt and can be installed through: pip install requirements.txt
+The libraries required are in the requirements.txt and can be installed through: pip install -r requirements.txt

 Files: